Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 Lifespan, Maintenance, and Replacement

 Expansion tanks don't last forever and require periodic maintenance to function properly.
-Understanding their lifespan and maintenance needs helps you plan for eventual replacement before system problems develop.
+Understanding their lifespan helps you plan for eventual replacement before system problems develop.

 Expected Lifespan

-Most residential expansion tanks last 5-10 years depending on several factors:
+Most residential expansion tanks last 6 to 10 years depending on several factors:

-Frequency of pressure cycles – Homes with high hot water usage cycle the expansion tank more frequently, potentially reducing its effective lifespan compared to lower-usage homes.
+Frequency of pressure cycles – Homes with high hot water usage cycle the expansion tank more frequently.

-Manufacturing quality – Premium brands from manufacturers like Amtrol, Watts, and Wessels typically outlast budget options by 2-3 years due to superior materials and construction.
+Manufacturing quality – Premium brands like Amtrol, Watts, A.O.
+Smith, and Wessels typically outlast budget options by 2 to 3 years.

 Annual Maintenance Schedule